 - hold your breath while you count to seven

 - let your breath out through your mouth slowly as you count to eight.

 This could be a good time to let your inner child play.
 Not being a candidate for MasterChef doesn’t mean you can’t make some cakes or biscuits, maybe using cut out shapes and decorating them!
-Painting, colouring, jigsaws, even finding ways to reorganise your music or magazines can help you to stay in the present moment while being productive and positive - take a look at the Spaceship You video.
+Painting, colouring, jigsaws, even finding ways to reorganise your music or magazines can help you to stay in the present moment while being productive and positive.

 There are some great online keep fit sessions, but turning music on and dancing wildly or slowly is also great and liberating.
 Make up your own mindfulness exercises that don’t involve sitting down but experiment with, for example, how it feels to tiptoe round the room or to stomp - put words or music to your movements!

 ……this is a temporary situation so focus on things you might want to do when the restrictions have been lifted.
-If you are a member of CIS’ters, you might like to photograph some of the unique ways you create to keep yourself safe and well during this time and we look forward to seeing some of those in future newsletters.
+If you are a member of CIS’ters, you might like to photograph some of the unique ways you create to keep yourself safe and well during this time.
+We look forward to seeing some of those in future newsletters.

 Something to Help Strengthen Resilience

 We have mentioned this organisation in a number of newsletters.
 The name of the website put some survivors off BUT we are encouraging you to visit their site to explore what is on offer – we know several survivors have downloaded the monthly calendar as a backscreen for their phones !
 Worth looking at because it might help lift (a lot or a little) a low mood.
 They have added items to counter the added impact of the pandemic.